Rogue Male – Book Review

-I thought this came out quite well.
+I thought this came out well.
 It’s a masculine and somewhat old-fashioned thriller cover, which suits the story.
-The bold font with its hints of targets and blood drops worked for the story of an assassin too.
+The bold font with its hints of targets and blood drops worked for the story of an assassin.

 Rogue Male: Analysis

 Rogue Male is not actually what most potential readers would expect.
-It is not about the assassination in the way The Day of the Jackal is about the attempted assassination of Charles De Gaulle.
-The assassination attempt is before the start of the novel, and the actual ‘hunt’ is only described briefly.
+It’s not about the assassination in the way The Day of the Jackal is about the attempted assassination of Charles De Gaulle.
+The assassination attempt is before the start of the novel, and the actual ‘hunt’ only appears briefly.

 Instead Rogue Male has an On The Run plot, in particular a subtype I call the Straight Run (see Spy Novel Plots).

 - Is involved in an Inciting Incident with a group of Antagonists.

 - Realises they are not safe from the Antagonists.